-- Psychologist: conducts psychological evaluations and interprets results for students, parents, and staff.
-The psychologist also provides counseling and helps locate outside referral agencies. - Social Worker: Provides individual, group, and family counseling and serves as a liaison between the school and community agencies. - Speech and Language Therapist: Identifies and assists students who need help with communication skills. - Nurse: Provides health services within legal guidelines. - Student Assistance Team: Specially trained personnel who provide services and programs to students and their families affected by alcohol or drug use and abuse.
+- Student Support Groups: Students who have concerns relating to divorce, grief or loss, eating disorders, or anger should contact their counselor about participating in school support groups on these issues. - Psychologist: conducts psychological evaluations and interprets results for students, parents, and staff.
+The psychologist also provides counseling and helps locate outside referral agencies. - Social Worker: Provides individual, group, and family counseling and serves as a liaison between the school and community agencies. - Speech and Language Therapist: Identifies and assists students who need help with communication skills. - Nurse: Provides health services within legal guidelines. - Student Assistance Team: Specially trained personnel who provide services and programs to students and their families affected by alcohol or drug use and abuse. - Community Resources: A list of community agencies that provide assistance for families may be obtained by contacting the school social worker.